 - Several choices of comfortable footwear.
 Take care of your feet, and they will take care of you.

 - Raincoat (better to have and not need than need and not have…)

-- Basic clothing for each warm day (long pants, more socks than you think you need, shorts, underwear, plenty of t-shirts/tank tops, sundresses, etc)
+- Basic clothing for warm days and cool nights (long pants, more socks than you think you need, shorts, underwear, plenty of t-shirts/tank tops, sundresses, etc)

 - Bonus points: costumes for each day

-- Earplugs – a set to use when you sleep, and a set to protect your hearing when you dance!
+- Earplugs – a set to use when sleeping, and a set to protect your hearing when dancing!

 - Wet wipes

-- Any prescription medications that you may need in the Rx bottle labelled with the name that matches your id
+- Any prescription medications needed in the Rx bottle labelled with the name that matches your ID

 - A towel